borisdj/ExcelIO.FastMapper/README.md

 Attributes:
 `[ExcelColumn]`

-Under the hood libary uses most efficient packages in their domain:
+Under the hood library uses most efficient packages in their domain:
+<a href="https://github.com/MarkPflug/Sylvan.Data.Excel" target="_blank">Sylvan.Data.Excel</a>
 -[Sylvan.Data.Excel](https://github.com/MarkPflug/Sylvan.Data.Excel){:target="_blank"} for Reading
 -[LargeXlsx](https://github.com/salvois/LargeXlsx) for Writing as it has formatting option but is still pretty quick.
 Library has only those 2 dependecies that themselves are fully self-containd, and as such are quite thin.